 A user shall be required to complete and sign a Utility Service Application in person, by mail or by acceptable electronic means of transaction (e-mail) with government issued photo identification (or photocopy), and provide a Social Security Number or another unique identifying number acceptable to staff in order for Doña Ana MDWCA to activate utility service.
-The user is required to prove ownership of the service address property such as a lease.
+The user is required to prove ownership of the service address property such as a deed or authorization for use of the service address property such as a lease.
 All individuals listed on the ownership or lease documents shall be accountable for the payment of the utility service(s) and for fees and charges provided for service whether or not they are the user of record.